-1. Eat Breakfast at Juan in a Million
+Juan in a Million is a legend.

 3. Make a Splash at Barton Springs

-Second option is to use the neighbouring (there is just one fence that separates the two) spring for free.
-Don’t make the mistake we did, take the turning before the bridge, there is a concrete hill you can lie on, we were stuck on the muddy and stony ground but that was fine with a towel.
+The second option is to use the neighbouring (there is just one fence that separates the two) spring for free.
+Don’t make the mistake we did – take the turning before the bridge and use the concrete hill for sunbathing.
+We were stuck on the muddy and stony ground which was fine with a towel.

 4. Wander Along South Congress (SoCo)

-Dirty 6th is a cool, messy street full of filthy bars but if you are looking for a street that is laden with seriously gorgeous looking people (everyone has fully committed tattoos, even saw a girl with a leg sleeve), see SoCo.
+Dirty 6th is a cool, messy street full of filthy bars and definitely one of your first stops for things to in Austin at night but if you are looking for a street that is laden with seriously gorgeous looking people (everyone has fully committed tattoos, even saw a girl with a leg sleeve), see SoCo.

-You’ll see a large gathering at the end of a shop – this is the ‘I love you so much’ wall.
+Back at South Congress, you’ll see a large gathering at the end of a shop – this is the ‘I love you so much’ wall.

-7. Cool Things to do in Austin: Rainey Street
+7. Rainey Street

 8. BBQ, Austin Texas Style!